Skip to content

 import { DurableObjectNamespace } from "alchemy/cloudflare";

-const counter = new DurableObjectNamespace("counter", {
+const counter = DurableObjectNamespace("counter", {

 className: "Counter",